mineergin123/case_study/README.txt

 CI/CD AND KUBERNETES
-This project demonstrates a basic CI/CD pipeline and deployment using Kubernetes.
+This project shows a simple Kubernetes deployment and CI/CD pipeline.
-I implemented a sample application and containerized it with Docker, then deployed it on Kubernetes using Helm Charts.
+I used Helm Charts to deploy a sample application on Kubernetes after containerizing it with Docker.
-Along the way, I encountered and resolved several issues, which I’ve documented here.
+Along the way, I encountered several issues, which I’ve documented here.

 OVERVIEW
 -Containerizing the application using Docker.